jor25/Battle_of_Plebs/README.md

 * `pip install pygame`
 * `pip install pillow`

+# Note:
+* When making sprites:
+    - Png Dimensions: Height = 315, Width = 280
+    - Characters - Must be facing the left - or looking to the left initially.
+    - Create a basic template first before applying colors or styling.
+    - Make sure the background is transparent.

 # Resources:
 * Base format for setting up game - Will use later for network visualization
     * https://github.com/jor25/Network_Visualizer